Job Opening:

 CORE DUTIES AND RESPONSIBILITIES

-Therapy Operations and Management - Assist clients in the long-term care environment with specialized oversight, ongoing field support, and applied interventions to improve therapy operations for SNF and outpatient providers, to include:
+Therapy Operations and Management - Assist clients in the long-term care/CCRC environment with specialized oversight, ongoing field support, and applied interventions to improve therapy operations for SNF, CCRC, and outpatient providers, to include:

 Business Development, Leadership Team Responsibilities, and Professional Development

-• Participate in some business development, such as professionally representing Seagrove Rehab Partners at trade shows, attending presentation meetings, and/or conducting cold calls and outreach to target audiences in order to cultivate relationships.
+Engage in business development, such as professionally representing Seagrove Rehab Partners at trade shows, attending presentation meetings, and regularly conducting cold calls and outreach to target audiences in order to cultivate potential new business relationships.

 Other Duties as assigned